hwdong-net/hwdong-net.github.io/_posts/2023-05-18-placement_new.md

     - AI
 ---

-In C++, when you create an object using the new keyword, the memory for the object is allocated on the heap, and the constructor is called to initialize the object.
+In C++, when you create an object using the '**new**' keyword, the memory for the object is allocated on the heap, and the constructor is called to initialize the object.
 However, in some cases, you may want to allocate memory beforehand and then construct an object directly in that pre-allocated memory.
 This is where placement new comes into play.

 Placement new is a technique that allows you to construct an object at a specific memory address.
-It is accomplished by using a specific form of the new operator along with the address where you want the object to be constructed.
-The syntax for placement new is as follows:
+It is accomplished by using a specific form of the '**new**' operator along with the address where you want the object to be constructed.
+The syntax for 'placement **new**' is as follows:
 ```cpp
 new (address) Type(args);
 ```
-Here, address is the memory address where you want the object to be constructed, Type is the type of the object, and args are the arguments to be passed to the object's constructor.
+Here, **address** is the memory address where you want the object to be constructed, **Type** is the type of the object, and **args** are the arguments to be passed to the object's constructor.

 Here's an example to illustrate its usage:
 ```cpp